-- For competitions using Interval Start or Pursuit Start procedures a competitor who makes a false start will not be recalled to the start line.
-False start infractions must be reported to the jury. - For all competitions using a Mass Start or Heat Start procedures, any false start will result in a "restart" of the competition.
+- 315.7.1 For competitions using Interval Start or Pursuit Start procedures competitors who make a false start will not be recalled to the start line.
+False start infractions must be reported to the jury. - 315.7.2 For all competitions using a Mass Start or Heat Start procedures, any false start will result in a "restart" of the competition.
 The starter or the start gate must give a false start signal.
 There must be assistants placed an effective distance down the tracks where it is possible to turn the competitors back.